awsdocs/amazon-aurora-user-guide/doc_source/aurora_stat_dml_activity.md

 ## Usage notes<a name="aurora_stat_dml_activity-usage-notes"></a>

-This function is only available with Aurora PostgreSQL release 3\.1 compatible with PostgreSQL engine 11\.6 and later\.
+The `aurora_stat_dml_activity` function is only available with Aurora PostgreSQL release 3\.1 compatible with PostgreSQL engine 11\.6 and later\.

-Use this function on Aurora PostgreSQL clusters with a large number of databases to identify which databases have more and/or slower DML activity\.
+Use this function on Aurora PostgreSQL clusters with a large number of databases to identify which databases have more or slower DML activity, or both\.

-The function returns the number of executions and the cummulative latency in microseconds for SELECT, INSERT, UPDATE, and DELETE operations\.
+The `aurora_stat_dml_activity` function returns the number of times the operations ran and the cumulative latency in microseconds for SELECT, INSERT, UPDATE, and DELETE operations\.
 The report includes only successful DML operations\.

 You can reset this statistic by using the PostgreSQL statistics access function `pg_stat_reset`\.
 You can check the last time this statistic was reset by using the `pg_stat_get_db_stat_reset_time` function\.
 For more information about PostgreSQL statistics access functions, see [The Statistics Collector](https://www.postgresql.org/docs/9.1/monitoring-stats.html) in the PostgreSQL documentation\.

 ## Examples<a name="aurora_stat_dml_activity-examples"></a>

-This example shows how to report DML activity statistics for the connected database\.
+The following example shows how to report DML activity statistics for the connected database\.

 ```
 -- Define the oid variable from connected database by using \gset